South Carolina executes Richard Moore despite broadly supported plea to cut sentence to life

 Moore previously had two execution dates postponed as the state sorted through issues that created a 13-year pause in the death penalty, including companies' refusal to sell the state lethal injection drugs, a hurdle that was solved by passing a secrecy law.

-The governor said he would carefully reviewing everything sent by Moore's lawyers and, as is customary, would wait until minutes before the execution starts to announce his decision once he hears by phone that all appeals are finished.
+The governor said before the execution that he would carefully review everything sent by Moore's lawyers and, as is customary, wait until minutes before the execution started to announce his decision after hearing that all appeals were finished.

 “Clemency is a matter of grace, a matter of mercy.
 There is no standard.
 There is no real law on it,” McMaster told reporters Thursday.

-In an interview for a video that accompanied his clemency petition, Moore expressed remorse for the killing of Mahoney.

-“This is definitely part of my life I wish I could change.
-I took a life.
-I took someone’s life.
-I broke the family of the deceased,” Moore said.
-“I pray for the forgiveness of that particular family.”

-Prosecutors and Mahoney's relatives have not spoken publicly in the weeks leading up to the execution.
-In the past, family members have said they suffered deeply and want justice to be served.
+Prosecutors and Mahoney's relatives have not spoken publicly in the weeks leading up to the execution and did not speak after.
+In the past, family members have said they suffered deeply and wanted justice to be served.

 Moore’s lawyers said his original attorneys did not analyze the crime scene carefully and left unchallenged prosecutors' contention that Moore, who came into the store unarmed, fired at a customer and that his intention from the start was a robbery.